 We may collect, use, store and transfer different kinds of personal data about you, which we have grouped together as follows:

-Contact Data includes billing address, delivery address, email address, telephone numbers, trader and similar identifiers, and Bloomberg ID.
+- Contact Data includes billing address, delivery address, email address, telephone numbers, trader, DEA and similar identifiers, and Bloomberg ID.

-Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website(s), PAM or our other online services.
+- Technical Data includes internet protocol (IP) address, your login data, browser type and version, time zone setting and location, browser plug-in types and versions, operating system and platform and other technology on the devices you use to access our website(s), the Analytics Products, DEA or our other online services.

 Other than in very limited circumstances where you provide us with a copy of your passport for our Know Your Client/Anti-Fraud and Anti-Money Laundering compliance activities, and from which your race, ethnicity or religious beliefs might be apparent, we do not collect any Special Categories of Personal Data about you such as sexual orientation, political beliefs, health, genetic or biometric data.

-If at any time we collect any information about your criminal convictions and offences, it will be from the public domain and we will use it only in relation to our Know Your Client/Anti-Fraud/Anti-Money Laundering compliance activities.
+If at any time we collect any information about your criminal convictions and offences, it will be disclosed by you (or at your request), or it will be obtained from the public domain and we will use it only in relation to our Know Your Client/Anti-Fraud/Anti-Money Laundering compliance activities.

 3. HOW IS YOUR PERSONAL DATA COLLECTED?

-Direct interactions.
-You may give us your Identity, Contact, Profile, Transaction, Usage and Financial Data by filling in forms or by corresponding with us by post, phone, email, Bloomberg, through our website(s) and online services or otherwise.
+- Direct interactions.
+You may give us your Identity, Contact, Profile, Transaction, Usage and Financial Data by filling in forms or by corresponding with us by post, phone, email, Bloomberg, through our website(s) and online services, via text, messaging services, LinkedIn, social media or otherwise.
 This includes personal data you provide when you:

-- undertake our client onboarding process (which includes our Know Your Client/Anti-Money Laundering compliance activities)
+- undertake our client/DEA initial onboarding and subsequent review processes (which includes our Know Your Client/Anti-Money Laundering compliance activities);

 - interact with our brokerage(s) in relation to trading strategies and opportunities;